joaks1/python-file-io/README.md

     $ less origin.txt

-Your goal is to write a script that will read `origin.txt` and find all occurrences of certain words (more on that in a bit) and write occurrences to a new file.
+Your goal is to write a script that will read `origin.txt` and find all occurrences of certain words and write occurrences to a new file.
+Below, I outline which words to find and the format to use when writing them to the new file.

 ## The words to find